Heather Donahue

-Rei Hance (born Heather Donahue; December 22, 1974) is an American writer, businesswoman, and retired actress.
-She is known for her roles as Heather in the 1999 film The Blair Witch Project and Mary Crawford in the miniseries Taken.
-Hance was credited under her birth name in her acting roles and for her first book before legally changing her name to Rei Hance sometime after 2016 and before 2021.
+Rei Hance (born Heather Donahue, December 22, 1974) is an American retired actress, credited under her birth name during her acting career.
+She is known for starring in the horror film The Blair Witch Project (1999) and the miniseries Taken (2002).
+After retiring from acting, she became a medical marijuana grower.
+She legally changed her name to Rei Hance in 2020.

-Early life and education
+Early life

-Hance was born Heather Donahue on December 22, 1974, in Upper Darby, Pennsylvania, the daughter of Joan, an office manager, and James Donahue, a printer.

-Hance graduated from Philadelphia's University of the Arts in 1995 with a BFA in theater, and also performed in productions at the Battersea Arts Centre in London, England, where she apprenticed in conjunction with the University of the Arts London.
+Heather Donahue was born on December 22, 1974, in Upper Darby, Pennsylvania, the daughter of Joan, an office manager, and James Donahue, a printer.
+She graduated from Philadelphia's University of the Arts in 1995 with a BFA in theater, and also performed in productions at the Battersea Arts Centre in London, England, where she apprenticed in conjunction with the University of the Arts London.
 After completing her studies, she worked as an administrative office temp worker while appearing in New York stage productions.

-Acting career

-Throughout her entire acting career, Hance was credited under her birth name of Heather Donahue.
+Career

+1995–2008: The Blair Witch Project and acting

-Her first screen appearance, and her best known role, is in the 1999 found-footage horror film The Blair Witch Project.
-She and the two other main cast members, Michael C. Williams and Joshua Leonard, used their birth names as their character names for the film.
-She would come to regret this later in life, changing her name to Hance years after she retired from acting.
+Donahue's first screen appearance, and best known role, is in the 1999 found-footage horror film The Blair Witch Project.
+Her role in the film originated in 1997, when she read about an audition that was being advertised in Backstage magazine for actors with strong improvisational abilities, which were needed for an independent horror film.
+She auditioned at the Musical Theater Works in New York City and was cast in one of the three principal roles.
+She and the two other main cast members Michael C. Williams and Joshua Leonard were cast as characters that would share their given names.
+She would come to regret this later in life, changing her name to Rei Hance years after retiring from acting.